 So how do you know what people are searching for?
 It’s all about SEO.
 A rock-solid SEO strategy helps push your content and website to the top of search results.

 Start by doing some SEO research to find out what people are searching for, as it relates to your business.
 There are a number of tools online that you can use, like Moz or Ahrefs, to help you with this.
 You can also type a few words into the Google search bar to see the top related phrases people are searching for right now.

 Once you know the words and phrases people are searching for, your next step is to incorporate that into the written content you create.
 You’ll also want to build that information into your website’s metadata–the hidden copy that helps search engines identify what your webpage is about.

-If you don’t incorporate SEO into your content and website, you lose out on a great opportunity to boost your brand to the top of search results.
+If you don’t incorporate SEO reputation management into your content and website, you lose out on a great opportunity to boost your brand to the top of search results.

 Build Relationships With Other Credible Websites